-In this step we just find and open folder named as your Windows user name.
+In this step, we just find and open a folder named as your Windows user name.

-Note: the name of the folder should be same to your Windows user name, but it can also be named ADMIN or USER (my case).
+Note: the name of the folder should be the same as your Windows user name, but it can also be named ADMIN or USER (my case).

 Step 13 – find and delete .p2 folder